ericute/ericute/README.md

 ### _Fun facts about me_

-When I'm not in front of a computer, you can find me everywhere.
+When I'm not in front of a computer, I try exploring in my own little way.
 I love doing long drives/road trips 🚘.
 I've been hiking since 2012 .
 I started long bike rides in 2019.
 During pandemic, I did remote work for a couple of months in an island and have made friends there.
 With all that, you may find it weird that I consider myself an introvert.
 I'm actually very awkward at small talks 😅 but I like deep and meaningful conversations.🤩

 <br />